bianchi-ed/discord.js-bot-model/README.md

 This is where you can get very creative.
 The discord.js class SlashCommandBuilder provides a set of methods so you can create very customizable commands.
 You should read the topic [Advanced command creation from the official discord.js guide ](https://discordjs.guide/slash-commands/advanced-creation.html#adding-options) to learn more about the usage of this class.

+Here is an example of a command that changes the bot's current status:

 ```javascript
 module.exports = {
 	data: new SlashCommandBuilder()